Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 - the call is a result of error.

 On June 26, 2003, the FCC announced that it was joining the FTC in creating and enforcing one National Registry.
 Together, the FTC and the FCC have jurisdiction over nearly all sales calls placed to U.S. consumers.
-Over half the states currently administer their own Do Not Call lists.
+Twelve states currently administer their own Do Not Call lists.
 Most of these states will add the numbers on their registries to the National Do Not Call Registry.
-However, the TSR does NOT preempt state law, so sellers, telemarketers, and others who do telemarketing will have to check with various states to determine what is required for compliance at the state level.
+However, the TSR does NOT preempt state law, so sellers, telemarketers, and others who engage in telemarketing will have to check with the various states to determine what is required for compliance at the state level.

 |What is the Established Business Relationship Exemption?|